-Natural language processing framework allows us to not only understand the text but also receive valuable insights from it.
-With NLP tools, we have a better understanding of how the language works in specific situations.
-Moreover, people also use it for different business purposes as data analytics, user interface optimization, and value proposition.
-However, it was not always this way.
+Natural language processing helps us to understand the text receive valuable insights.
+NLP tools give us a better understanding of how the language may work in specific situations.
+Moreover, people also use it for different business purposes.
+Such proposes might include data analytics, user interface optimization, and value proposition.
+But, it was not always this way.

-For years, the absence of natural language processing tools impeded the development of technologies.
-However, in the late 90s, things had changed drastically.
-Various custom text analytics and generative NLP software began to pop up on the Internet, showing their capability to ordinary users.
+The absence of natural language processing tools impeded the development of technologies.
+In the late 90s, things had changed.
+Various custom text analytics and generative NLP software began to show their potential.

-Now the market is flooded with different natural language processing tools for various use cases.
+Now the market is flooded with different natural language processing tools.

-In this article, we will look at the most popular NLP processing tools for applications development, their features, and use cases.
+In this article, we will look at the most popular NLP processing tools, their features, and use cases.

 Natural Language Toolkit features include: